Sri Lanka

 Our work in Sri Lanka

-In Sri Lanka, MDF focuses on export-oriented and high-value segments of the agriculture, fisheries and tourism sectors, which offer opportunities for inclusive economic growth.
-Across these sectors, MDF supports investments that promote climate change mitigation and adaptation, access to finance, and the adoption of digital tools.
+In Sri Lanka, MDF focuses on export-oriented and high-value segments of the agriculture and tourism sectors, which offer opportunities for inclusive economic growth.
+Sri Lanka’s economy is on a growth trajectory, but socioeconomic challenges persist as poverty remains elevated following the 2022 economic crisis.

 Inclusive growth